spitzmo/spitzmo/README.md

   - Instagram: www.instagram.com/nunoomoura
 - You can check my repositories to see my previous work
 - I'm always open to suggestions, criticism and help from anyone, as long as it's constructive and reasonable
-- 🪶 Signed with ❤️ : Spitz / Nuno Moura
+- 🪶 Signed with ❤️ : Nuno Moura